 The legal concepts of "licenses" and "easements" are frequently confused.
-Generally speaking, an easement is a more serious property right; it is the legal right to use someone else's land for a particular purpose.
+Broadly speaking, an easement is a more serious property right; it is the legal right to use someone else's land for a particular purpose.
 Easements are often recorded at the county clerk's office and encumber your property's title.
 Easements are commonly granted to public utility companies, for example, for various power or plumbing lines.

 Also, if your neighbor moves, does the license pass to the next homeowner, whom you might not be so friendly with?
-If your neighbor stays, and her three children grow up to be obnoxious teenagers, each with his or her own car, are all of those drivers now permitted to drive over your land?
-And what happens if one of them buys a noisy motorcycle instead of a quiet sedan?
+If your neighbor stays, and (in the driveway example) her three children grow up to be obnoxious teenagers, each with his or her own car, are all of those drivers now permitted to drive over your land?
+What happens if one of them buys a noisy motorcycle instead of a quiet sedan?
 Surely, in each of these cases, you would want to have something in writing that limits your obligation to allow your neighbors to drive across your land.

 An experienced attorney can help you think through issues like these, along with many others that you might not be able to imagine.
 The attorney can help ensure that your grant does not hurt your interests in the future.
 Given that the project involves only a few simple conversations and some basic document drafting, the cost of the legal fees would likely not be exorbitant.
 Indeed, if a dispute ever arose, these simple preventative steps could easily pay for themselves.